funnicus/helikuparinen.fi/README.md

 As the last paragraph suggests, this site is created using **Next.js**, for better SEO than the old [CRApp](https://github.com/funnicus/helikuparinenhomepage) (it's time to stop, no offense to CRA though)!
 Easier content managment is achieved trough contentful!

+As of now, this site is deployed on subdomain [http://beta.helikuparinen.fi](http://beta.helikuparinen.fi)!
+The site is still very much work in progress, but it will be ready, eventually...

 ## Developing this site 🚀

 You will need node.js (v14.*) and npm (v6.*) installed.